-Let’s talk farmer love languages for a second.
+Let’s talk farmer’s love language for a second.
 Not sure what a love language is?
 Check this out.

 I grew up on my family’s small Wisconsin dairy farm.
 I was raised in rural farming communities, and I currently raise Angus cattle with my husband.
 If there’s one thing I know to be true: farmers are a humble group.
 Give them a big award and public recognition, they’ll blush.
 Set a case of Mountain Dew on their doorstep, they’ll love you forever.